Jdj30527/SFPD/README.md

   Call Types - I decided to look at the different call types that the department received.
 In my own life, I had thought about what types of calls police departments receive normally so I decided to see what types San Francisco received and how many of each.
 I decided a bar graph would be the best visual for displaying this information.

-  Dispatch Uniit Types - This visual looked at the different types of dispatches that were used over the period of time.
+  Dispatch Unit Types - This visual looked at the different types of dispatches that were used over the period of time.
 I was interested to see how many types of transportation were used.
 I thought that it would tell me about how the first responder group worked (like what types of transportation is normally used).

   Priority Change - This visual lloked at the initial priority and the final priority of each call.
 I wondered if there were many instances where the priority increased, to see if situations usually got worse over time.
 The data showed that it stayed the same for most calls.